a-rebmann/ocel_to_docel/README.md

-# OCEL to D-OCEL Converter
+# OCEL to DOCEL Datasets and Automated Transformation
-Converting OCEL to D-OCEL (which features dynamic object attributes according to the OCED Meta Model)
+Tools to generate DOCEL formatted event logs and implementation of an algorithm to transform OCEL into DOCEL logs

 ## Setup
 ### Requirements